2020 in ONE Championship: ONE Championship: King of the Jungle

 ONE Championship: King of the Jungle (also known as ONE Championship 109: Stamp vs. Todd 2) was a combat sport event held by ONE Championship on February 28, 2020, at the Singapore Indoor Stadium in Kallang, Singapore.

 Background

-ONE: King of the Jungle was headlined by a title fight between the reigning ONE Kickboxing Women's Atomweight Champion Stamp Fairtex and Janet Todd.
+ONE: King of the Jungle was headlined by a title fight between the reigning ONE Women's Atomweight Kickboxing World Champion Stamp Fairtex and Janet Todd.
 Stamp had previously beaten Todd to win the ONE Atomweight Muay Thai World Title.
-The co-main event saw Sam-A Gaiyanghadao face Rocky Ogden for the inaugural ONE Muay Thai Strawweight Championship.
+The co-main event saw Sam-A Gaiyanghadao face Rocky Ogden for the inaugural ONE Strawweight Muay Thai World Championship.

 Due to the COVID-19 pandemic, this event was held behind closed doors.